 As a mother comforts her child, so I will comfort you…

 All of my kids were what I call “blanket babies”.
-Each of them practically since they came out of the womb have had a special blanket that is like a literal extension of their bodies.
+When they were little, each of them had a special blanket that was like a literal extension of their bodies.
 When my youngest was around twelve months old, she lovingly referred to her blanket as “Ba Ba”.

-Cling tightly to his promises; don’t let them out of your heart and mind.
-His promises will keep your sanity and preserve your very life.
+When you hear this Scripture, remember to cling tightly to God’s promises; to never let them out of your heart and mind.
+His promises will keep your sanity and preserve your very life!

 Seven “Nevers” in Scripture